gem/oq-engine/doc/adv-manual/classical_PSHA.rst

 sites (normally 1).

-While the postprocessing part for VPSHA calculations is computationally very heavy, it is much more common to have a light postprocessing, a lot faster than the classical calculation it depends on.
+While the postprocessing part for VPSHA calculations is computationally intensive, it is much more common to have a light postprocessing, i.e. faster than the classical calculation it depends on.
 In such situations the postprocessing framework really shines, since it is possible to reuse the original calculation via the standard ``--hc`` switch, i.e. you can avoid repeating multiple times the same classical calculation if you are interested in running the postprocessor with different parameters.
-In that situation the ``main`` function will get passed a DataStore instance with an attribute ``parent`` corresponding to the DataStore of the original calculation.
+In that situation the ``main`` function will get a DataStore instance with an attribute ``parent`` corresponding to the DataStore of the original calculation.

 The postprocessing framework also integrates very well with interactive